-Through an iNQUIRY-based, process driven learning experience grounded in the Future Fluencies, our students' learning experiences are relevant, meaningful and authentic.
+Through an inquiry-based, process driven learning experience, our students' learning experiences are relevant, meaningful and authentic.
 Our students delve into conceptual understandings and through the challenge and support provided by formative feedback, our students rise to the high expectations of learning at DAA.

-Our vast array of educational technology tools allow our teachers to embed drones, hands-on coding, trips around the world with VR and so much more into learning. iNNOVATION at DAA is a mindset and our ED-Tech allows us to fully engage our students in the joy of being future focussed.
+Our vast array of educational technology tools allow our teachers to embed drones, hands-on coding, trips around the world with VR and so much more into learning.
+Innovation at DAA is a mindset and our ED-Tech allows us to fully engage our students in the joy of being future focussed.

 Leopard Pride.
-Through positive reinforcement, explicit expectations and logical consequences we foster iNTEGRITY in our students.
+Through positive reinforcement, explicit expectations and logical consequences we foster integrity in our students.
 Pride in school and themselves, a positive attitude in all they do, responsibility for their actions and acting respectfully at school and at home are our expectations of a Leopard.